broadinstitute/exome-results-browsers/CONTRIBUTING.md

     Add this component to `src/browsers/geneResultComponents.js`.

-  - Add the dataset name to list of browsers in Dockerfile.
+  - Add the dataset name to list of browsers in `src/browsers/webpack.config.js`.

 ## Browser configuration